 Examples of institutions at which Loyola students held internships in previous years include: The Baltimore Museum of Art; The Walters Art Gallery; Evergreen House (Fine Arts); The Hispanic Apostolate of the Archdiocese of Baltimore; The Hispanic Affairs Office of the Mayor's Office (Modern Languages and Literatures); Baltimore Magazine; The Baltimore Sun; WPOC; WYPR (English, Communication); The Maryland Historical Society; Congressional Offices, The Museum of Industry; The B & O Railroad Museum (History).

-Any full-time or half-time undergraduate student during any year of study is eligible.
+Any full-time or half-time undergraduate student during during their freshmen, sophomore, or junior year is eligible.

 At the time of applying for the Center for the Humanities stipend in March, students need to have applied for the internships, although they do not need to know at that time whether they have actually secured the internships from the institution.

 If selected for a stipend from the CFH, students must inform the Center as soon as possible whether or not they have been offered the internship.
 Stipends are only awarded to students who accept the internship.